Ernest J. King: Retirement and death

 In retirement, King lived in Washington, D.C.
 He was active in his early post-retirement, serving as president of the Naval Historical Foundation from 1946 to 1949, and he wrote the foreword to and assisted in the writing of Battle Stations!
 Your Navy In Action, a photographic history book depicting the U.S. Navy's operations in World War II that was published in 1946.
 With Walter Muir Whitehill, he co-wrote an autobiography (in the third person), Fleet Admiral King: A Naval Record, which was published in 1952.

 King suffered a debilitating stroke in August 1947, and subsequent ill-health ultimately forced him to stay in naval hospitals at Bethesda, Maryland, and at the Portsmouth Naval Shipyard in Kittery, Maine.
-King died of a heart attack in Kittery on 25 June 1956, at the age of 77.
-His body was flown to Washington, D.C., and after lying in state at the National Cathedral, King was buried in the United States Naval Academy Cemetery at Annapolis, Maryland.
+He died of a heart attack in Kittery on 25 June 1956, at the age of 77.
+His body was flown to Washington, D.C., and after lying in state at the National Cathedral, was buried in the United States Naval Academy Cemetery at Annapolis, Maryland.
 His wife Mattie was buried beside him in 1969.
+His son, Commander E. J. King, Jr. and daughter Florence, both unmarried, were buried next to their parents.
 His papers are in the Nimitz Library at the United States Naval Academy.